Generalizing Riemann curvature to Regge metrics: Linearization of curvature

 \section{Linearization of curvature}

 The test spaces $\Atest$ and $\Atesto$ defined in~\eqref{eq:testspace_A}, which provide test functions in the generalized curvature formula, depend on the metric tensor $g$, since the continuity properties are given in terms of the $g$-normal vector $\gn$.
 While analyzing the convergence of the approximate Riemann curvature tensor as the metric $g$ approaches the exact metric tensor $\gex$, it is useful to work with $g$-independent test functions that remain unchanged as $g \to \gex$.
 We will accomplish this by constructing a $g$-independent test space $\Utest$ in bijection with $\Atest$ in \S\ref{ssec:metr-indep-test}.
+Key ingredient is the Hodge star isomorphism, depending on the metric, between $\W^2(\om)$ and $\W^{N-2}(\om)$ to translate the metric-dependent interface conditions \eqref{eq:cont_A} to independent ones.
 This then allows us to quantify changes in quantities that depend on the metric.
-Specifically, introducing intermediate metrics between the exact metric $\gex$ and its nonsmooth discretization $g_h$ by $\gpar(t)=\gex+t(\gappr-\gex)$, we study how elements of $\Atest$ evolve as $g(t)$ evolves with a fictitious ``time'' variable $t$ (in \S\ref{ssec:evol-test-funct}), followed by how each ingredient in the generalized Riemann curvature tensor \eqref{eq:distr_Riemann} evolves as $g$ evolves (in \S\ref{ssec:evol-riem-curv}, \S\ref{ssec:evol-second-fund}, and \S\ref{ssec:evol-angle-defic}).
+Specifically, introducing intermediate metrics between the exact metric $\gex$ and its non-smooth discretization $g$ by $\gpar(t)=\gex+t(g-\gex)$, we study how elements of $\Atest$ evolve as $g(t)$ evolves with a fictitious ``time'' variable $t$ (in \S\ref{ssec:evol-test-funct}), followed by how each ingredient in the generalized Riemann curvature tensor \eqref{eq:distr_Riemann} evolves as $g$ evolves (in \S\ref{ssec:evol-riem-curv}, \S\ref{ssec:evol-second-fund}, and \S\ref{ssec:evol-angle-defic}).
+In this section, we consider a fixed triangulation $\T$.
+However, by proving uniform estimates, the results can be extended to a sequence of triangulations $\T_h$ with meshsize $h\to 0$.